Tonopah, Nevada

-Tonopah (/ˈtoʊnəˌpɑː/ TOHN-ə-pah, Shoshoni language: Tonampaa) is an unincorporated town in the U.S. state of Nevada and the county seat of Nye County.
+Tonopah (/ˈtoʊnəˌpɑː/ TOHN-ə-pah, Shoshoni language: Tonampaa) is a census-designated place in and the county seat of Nye County, Nevada, United States.
 Nicknamed the Queen of the Silver Camps for its mining-rich history, it is now primarily a tourism-based resort city, notable for attractions like the Mizpah Hotel and the Clown Motel.

 Tonopah is located at the junction of U.S. Routes 6 and 95, approximately midway between Las Vegas and Reno.
 In the 2020 census, the population was 2,179.
 The census-designated place (CDP) of Tonopah has a total area of 16.2 sqmi, all land.